-A Solution B, LLC.
 Statement on Racial Justice

 As the owner, I mourn the deaths of Ahmaud Arbery, Breonna Taylor, George Floyd, Sandra Bland, and the countless unnamed individuals who were killed by the hands of racially motivated violence recently and in the past.
 As a Black business owner and social worker, I will continue to denounce the presence of Institutionalized Racism constructed and maintained by White Supremacy.

-Throughout the years of my career, I have addressed racial bias and advocated for my clients and my community on a micro and macro level and will continue to do so.
-It is important for me to continue to advocate for my clients and my community.
-As I have shared with many of my clients, my care for my clients, and my role as a change agent extends beyond the counseling room.
+Throughout the years of my career, It has always been my mission to advocate for the lives of my clients and my community.
+My care for my clients, and my role as a change agent extends beyond the counseling room.
 I advocate for racial equity, educate our community, and begin to heal those affected by the race-based trauma imposed upon African Americans in this country.

+To my current and potential clients, as well as my community, I will continue to allow my office to be a safe space for you to process and vent your experiences and pain as it relates to institutionalized racism.
+I will be there for you to discuss racial injustice, systematic oppressive acts, and microaggressions you may experience throughout your daily life.

+I stand with you.

 For those who have accepted the role of a white ally who extended themselves as an ally to the Black Lives Matter Movement, I appreciate your efforts.
 I encourage you to continue to do the work and if you have not, please start.
 There may be moments when your self-work becomes uncomfortable, I encourage you to keep going.
 Your presence is necessary for the process of dismantling institutionalized racism.

-To my current, future, and potential clients, as well as my community, I will continue to allow my office to be a safe space for you to process and vent your experiences and pain as it relates to institutionalized racism.
-I will be there for you to discuss racial injustice, systematic oppressive acts, and microaggressions you may experience throughout your daily life.

-As a leader, influencer, black business owner…I stand with you.
+In Solidarity,

+Reynelda Jones, LMSW-C

+Owner/Therapist